 Arbitration

-Arbitration is a process where a neutral third party, known as an arbitrator, hears evidence and makes a decision.
+Arbitration is a process in family law where a neutral third party, known as an arbitrator, hears evidence and makes a decision.
 The decision of the arbitrator is usually final and binding on the parties.
-Arbitration can be either voluntary or mandatory, depending on the terms of the agreement between the parties.
+Arbitration can be either voluntary or mandatory, depending on the terms of the agreement between the parties set by their family lawyers.

 Benefits of Alternative Dispute Resolution